Affordable Care Act: "Death panels"

 On August 7, 2009, Sarah Palin created the term "death panels" to describe groups who would decide whether sick patients were "worthy" of medical care.
 "Death panel" referred to two claims about early drafts.

 One was that under the law, seniors could be denied care due to their age and the other that the government would advise seniors to end their lives instead of receiving care.
 The ostensible basis of these claims was the provision for an Independent Payment Advisory Board (IPAB).
 IPAB was given the authority to recommend cost-saving changes to Medicare by facilitating the adoption of cost-effective treatments and cost-recovering measures when statutory expenditure levels were exceeded within any given three-year period.
 In fact, the Board was prohibited from recommending changes that would reduce payments before 2020, and was prohibited from recommending changes in premiums, benefits, eligibility and taxes, or other changes that would result in rationing.

 The other related issue concerned advance-care planning consultation: a section of the House reform proposal would have reimbursed physicians for providing patient-requested consultations for Medicare recipients on end-of-life health planning (which is covered by many private plans), enabling patients to specify, on request, the kind of care they wished to receive.
 The provision was not included in ACA.

 In 2010, the Pew Research Center reported that 85% of Americans were familiar with the claim, and 30% believed it was true, backed by three contemporaneous polls.
 The allegation was named PolitiFact's 2009 "Lie of the Year", one of FactCheck.org's "whoppers" and the most outrageous term by the American Dialect Society.
 AARP described such rumors as "rife with gross—and even cruel—distortions".

 Members of Congress

 ACA requires members of Congress and their staffs to obtain health insurance either through an exchange or some other program approved by the law (such as Medicare), instead of using the insurance offered to federal employees (the Federal Employees Health Benefits Program).

-Illegal immigrants
+Undocumented immigrants

 ACA explicitly denies insurance subsidies to "unauthorized (illegal) aliens".